DallanQ/dominion/QA.md

 > What are the blue backed (randomization backed) versions of the victory point and money cards for?

-The blue-backed versions of the Victory Point and Treasure cards can be placed face-down under the corresponding supply piles to visually indicate when a pile has run out
+The blue-backed versions of the Victory Point and Treasure cards can be placed face-down under the corresponding supply piles to visually indicate when a pile has run out.

 [multiple-actions](https://boardgamegeek.com/thread/709399/multiple-actions)